 The analytical tools, the systematic strategic methodologies, and the field-based interventions and working practices associated with the understanding and utilization of identities are referred to collectively as Intra-Cultural Development.

-The Organization for Intra-Cultural Development (OICD) is a group of academics, practitioners and professionals committed to applying this emerging knowledge and practice to conflict transformation and cohesion building in communities and societies around the world.
+The Organization for Identity and Cultural Development (OICD) is a group of academics, practitioners and professionals committed to applying this emerging knowledge and practice to conflict transformation and cohesion building in communities and societies around the world.

 The OICD’s Goals: